raksha39/contacts-manager/README.md

 ## Libraries Used

-**React (18.3)** - I chose React for its component-based architecture and efficient rendering.
+**React (18.3)** - I chose React for its component based architecture and efficient rendering.
 It makes managing state and building interactive UIs straightforward.

 **Vite (6.0)** - Selected as the build tool because it's incredibly fast during development with hot module replacement and has a much simpler configuration compared to webpack.